emastho/vixenydocs/src/routes/framework/init/+page.md

 ## Why `Vixeny`?

-Vixeny's name comes from seeing her like a style of coding, it's not difficult to learn but different and rewarding, focusing more on the flow of your code, with that unique ability to see everything at any point with full transparency.
+Vixeny's name comes from seeing her like a style of coding, it's not difficult to learn but rewarding, focusing more on the flow of your code, with that unique ability to see everything at any point with full transparency.

+And remember, you can copy, paste and run all the examples! and there are examples for everthing!.

 Now, without further ado, let's embark on your journey from 'zero to hero' with Vixeny!

 ## Quick start

-The best way to dive into Vixeny is by jumping straight into examples.
-Feel free to copy and run any of the examples provided.
 Designed to be backward compatible and runtime agnostic, Vixeny ensures that code you write today will continue to work seamlessly in the future, whether you're using Deno, Bun, or any other environment.